CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

     The recommended constructor can be called as `constrained_gaussian(...; repeats = n)` to return a combined prior formed by `n` identical priors.

-## ParameterDistribution class
+## ParameterDistribution struct

 This section provides more details on the components of a `ParameterDistribution` object.

 ### ParameterDistributionType

-The `ParameterDistributionType` class comprises three subclasses for specifying different types of prior distributions:
+The `ParameterDistributionType` struct wraps four types for specifying different types of prior distributions:

  - The `Parameterized` type is initialized using a Julia `Distributions.jl` object.
 Samples are drawn randomly from the distribution object.
  - The `VectorOfParameterized` type is initialized with a vector of distributions.
  - The `Samples` type is initialized using a two dimensional array.
 Samples are drawn randomly (with replacement) from the columns of the provided array.

+- The `FunctionParameterDistributionType` struct defines parameters specified as fields over a domain.
+More detail can be found [here](@ref function-parameter-type).

 !!! warning
     We recommend that the distributions be unbounded (see next section), as the filtering algorithms in EnsembleKalmanProcesses are not guaranteed to preserve constraints unless defined through the `ConstraintType` mechanism.

 ### ConstraintType

 The inference algorithms implemented in EnsembleKalmanProcesses assume unbounded parameter domains.
-To be able to handle constrained parameter values consistently, the ConstraintType class defines a bijection between the physical, constrained parameter domain and an unphysical, unconstrained domain in which the filtering takes place.
+To be able to handle constrained parameter values consistently, the `ConstraintType`  defines a bijection between the physical, constrained parameter domain and an unphysical, unconstrained domain in which the filtering takes place.
 This bijection is specified by the functions `transform_constrained_to_unconstrained` and `transform_unconstrained_to_constrained`, which are built from either predefined constructors or user-defined constraint functions given as arguments to the `ConstraintType` constructor.

 We provide the following predefined constructors which implement mappings that handle the most common constraints: